bangtam1994/thefoodiebt/README.md

 # The foodie BT - a food blog

-This simple website built with GatsbyJS and Netlify CMS.
+This website was built with GatsbyJS and Netlify CMS.
 Deploys on netlify with single click.
 This Starter is sponsered by [W3Layouts](https://w3layouts.com).

 ## Features